fluttercommunity/redux.dart/doc/async.md

 ## Middleware

 Middleware are special functions that run *before* your dispatched actions reach your reducer.
 They can be used to listen for different actions and perform async calls, such as talking to a web server.
-Once they get a response from the web server, the can dispatch our `Success` or `Failure` actions!
+Once they get a response from the web server, they can dispatch our `Success` or `Failure` actions!

 Let's see how this works.